haroonalrasheed/641a/index.md

 title: Aaron K. Martin, PhD
 ---

 I am a technology policy expert specializing in cybersecurity, privacy, and digital identity.
-In 2018 I joined the Tilburg Law School in the Netherlands as a Postdoctoral Research Fellow in Data Ethics on the [Global Data Justice project](https://globaldatajustice.org).
+In 2018 I joined the Tilburg Law School in the Netherlands as a Postdoctoral Research Fellow in Data Governance on the [Global Data Justice project](https://globaldatajustice.org).

 My research interests include cyber policy, critical infrastructure protection, surveillance, biometrics, technology regulation, cybersecurity in the financial services sector, and data in development and humanitarian contexts.
 I am particularly interested in exploring these topics across the Global South.